-- The name and NPI of the original QRP who performed the initial assessment, and the date the assessment was completed. - The name and NPI of the QRP who will be performing the fitting. - A copy of the original, physician-signed Home Health Services (Title XIX) DME/Medical Supplies Physician Order Form.
+- The name and NPI of the original QRP who performed the initial assessment, and the date the assessment was completed. - The name and NPI of the QRP who will be performing the fitting. - A copy of the original, physician- or allowed practitioner-signed Home Health Services (Title XIX) DME/Medical Supplies Prescribing Provider Order Form.